Get started

 You can also find the command in the instructions to Delete agent.

-Try out our interactive demo for a hands-on walk-through experience.
+Try out our interactive demo for a hands-on walkthrough of the AWS/EKS onboarding flow.

 If the demo doesn't display properly, expand your browser window or open the demo in a new tab.